G2 32 x 32 White Circle

 What is bad UX design?

 Bad UX (User Experience) design refers to designs that fail to meet the needs and expectations of the users, thereby creating a frustrating, confusing, or unsatisfying interaction experience.
-It can manifest in various ways, including but not limited to:

 1. Lack of Intuitiveness: A design is considered bad if it's not intuitive or easy to navigate.
 Users should be able to understand how to use a product or service without extensive instructions or trial and error.